SAP/jenkins-library/documentation/docs/scenarios/upload-to-transportrequest/Readme.md

   changeManagement:
     type: 'RFC'
     endpoint: 'the RFC endpoint' # e.g. example.com'
-    credentialsId: 'RFC' # The id under which the credentials are provided on Jenkins, defaults to 'CM'
+    credentialsId: 'RFC' # The ID under which the credentials are provided on Jenkins defaults to 'CM'
     rfc:
       developmentInstance: '01' # needs to be adjusted
       developmentClient: '001' # needs to be adjusted
       docker:
         image: '<imageId>' # the image needs to be built on user side.
-The corresponding id needs to be provided here.
+The corresponding ID needs to be provided here.
         options: []
         envVars: {}
-        pullImage: true|false # true in case the image is provided by a company specific docker registry
+        pullImage: true|false # true if the image is provided by a company-specific Docker registry

 steps:
     transportRequestUploadFile: